Skip to content

 OpenCode

-OpenCode flips the script as the community-fueled rebel, running local LLMs like Llama 3.2 or Mistral via Ollama and LangChain for infinite agentic customization.
+OpenCode provides an open-source approach for running local models (e.g., Llama/Mistral via Ollama) and agent frameworks (LangChain).
 No cloud phoning home—pure privacy, Docker Model Runner for seamless swaps, multi-agent reviews via tool-calling chains.
 Hack it to your stack: Add custom tools for Docker, Kubernetes, or even hardware sims.
 It’s the tinkerer’s dream in a world of SaaS lock-in.

 Wild test: Rust WebAssembly module for edge compute—integrated wasm-bindgen, optimized loops, benchmarked 40% faster.
 Custom agent swarm (one for perf, one for safety) caught overflows.
 Scales with your GPU: RTX 4090?
 Sub-10 min beasts.